nuagenetworks/visualization-framework/docs/README.md

 - **listeners** list of listener to register to interact with the visualization
   - **redirect** url to another dashboard
   - **params** parameters to pass into the context of the next dashboard
+- **filterOptions** allows to set filters on the visualization.
+See dashboard configuration for more information as it is working the same way!

 #### Example